In this world nothing can be said to be certain, except death and taxes."

 What if someone from the IRS reaches me by phone to ask for payment immediately?

 Tax scams often target international students and scholars.
-If you get a call from someone claiming to be from the IRS who uses threatening language and demands immediate payment, it’s almost certainly a scam .
-Report suspicious phone calls to Oberlin College Office of Safety and Security (440-775-8444) and the International Student Resource Center.
-If there are any issues with a previous year's tax filing, the IRS or other tax agency will typically communicate with you via US mail.
+If you get a call from someone claiming to be from the IRS using threatening language and demanding immediate payment, it’s almost certainly a scam .
+Report suspicious phone calls to Campus Safety (440-775-8444) and ISSS.
+If there are any issues with a previous year's tax filing, the IRS or another tax agency will typically communicate with you via certified US mail.

 For more information visit the Internal Revenue Service (IRS) page with Tax Information For Foreign Students and Scholars.

 Sprintax is a federal and state tax preparation software for non-residents.
 The software allows you to file your 8843 and federal documents at no charge to you as long as you use the code sent to you by the ISRC.
 There is a fee to use the software for your Ohio state IT 1040 form.
 The software does not assist with the Ohio SD 100 form or RITA form 37 exemption.
 To receive your free filing, use the code available in the e-mail sent to you.
 The software guides you through the completion and submission of the forms.

 Regional Income Tax Agency (RITA) form 37 exemption : Non-residents do not file a RITA tax return, but we recommend that you complete a form 37 exemption to avoid receiving a tax notice.
 Circle #1 "I had NO TAXABLE INCOME for the entire year" and in your mailing include photocopies of: your passport, your visa, and your 1040NR or 8843.